onqtam/headjack/src/implementation/ecosystem/IDM.md

 - Blocking - through the IDM?
-- how to keep progress of viewing?
+- how to keep progress bars for played audio/video?
 IDM?
 - notifications - what is seen - managed between interfaces - IDM?

 edge case: what happens if a big interface suddenly becomes malicious?
 How can millions of ppl invalidate activity posted through it without clogging the network?